Wage Calculator

 If you pay yourself (or a small number of staff) without payroll software, you still need to issue Fair Work-compliant payslips.
 The payslip generator produces a PDF that meets the field requirements: fill in the employer/employee details, pick salary or hourly, add any allowances or bonuses, and download.

-Raise it with your employer first — sometimes it's a payroll oversight.
-If it's unresolved, the Fair Work Ombudsman can investigate and require back-issue.
-Keep your own records (bank statements, time sheets) in the meantime.
+Not giving payslips — or refusing when asked — breaches the Fair Work Act and can attract civil penalties.
+Raise it with your employer first; sometimes it's a payroll oversight.
+If it stays unresolved, the Fair Work Ombudsman can investigate, require back-issue, and issue infringement notices.
+Keep your own records (bank statements, rosters, time sheets) in the meantime so your hours and pay can still be verified.

 Common questions